Synthetic Nicotine vs. Tobacco Extract – Is TFN the Future of E-Liquid?

 As you shop for e-liquid in 2021 and beyond, “synthetic nicotine” and “tobacco-free nicotine” or “TFN” are phrases that you’re likely to see a lot more often.
 Laboratories have been able to create nicotine without extracting it from tobacco leaves for a long time.
 Until recently, though, synthetic nicotine was far too expensive to have any real commercial value compared to nicotine derived from tobacco.

-So, what is synthetic nicotine, and is it really the future of e-liquid as so many vape juice companies are almost certain to claim?
+So, what is synthetic nicotine, and is it really the future of vape as so many vape juice companies are almost certain to claim?
 Let’s explore it a bit more deeply.

 Synthetic nicotine, as the name suggests, is synthesised in a laboratory by taking a molecule with a similar composition to nicotine and mixing it with a catalyst that changes its structure.
 This patent describes one method for synthesising nicotine.
-As you might imagine given the fact that synthetic nicotine is substantially more expensive than tobacco-derived nicotine, the process is quite complex.
+As you might imagine given the fact that synthetic nicotine is substantially more expensive than tobacco-derived nicotine, the process synthetic nicotine manufacturers employ is quite complex.

-When e-liquid companies refer to their nicotine as “tobacco-free nicotine,” however, they aren’t necessarily talking about synthetic nicotine.
+When e-liquid companies refer to their nicotine as “tobacco-free nicotine”, however, they aren’t necessarily talking about synthetic nicotine.
 Tobacco isn’t the only plant that contains nicotine, although it is by far the most plentiful source of the substance.
-Eggplant, for example, contains a very small amount of nicotine.
+Eggplant, for example, contains a very small amount of traditional nicotine.
 If you had enough eggplant, you could extract enough nicotine that it would have some commercial use for nicotine products with no synthetic nicotine production.
 It is also possible to extract nicotine-like compounds from eggplant and use those compounds as the basis for synthetic nicotine.

 Laboratories are often very secretive about the processes they use to create tobacco-free nicotine.
 E-liquid companies that want to use synthetic nicotine in their products should therefore exercise great diligence in vetting potential suppliers.